Posted on April 16, 2025

 NOTE: Between my brain fog and a WordPress update, I lost track of the post between the first post – The Application – and this post, where I went up to the Autism Dogs farm to discuss the Advanced Tasks my dog would need to learn and met a few of the dogs they’re currently training.
 That post is here, in case you missed it.
 This post follows that one.

 In April 2024, I went up to the Autism Dogs farm to discuss Advanced Tasks and meet some of their current dogs to get a sense of what breed of dog would be a good fit for me.
 We came to the conclusion that a female Labrador would be the best choice and not long after, in May, they contacted me to tell me that they had a potential match, a female black Labrador called River.
 They sent us a couple of photos and although she was very cute, I was reluctant to open myself up to getting attached before I’d even met her.
 What if I fell in love with her and then we weren’t compatible?
 I wanted to meet her before I let myself feel anything.
-So I waited – both excitedly and anxiously – for our next trip up to the farm.
+So I waited – both excitedly and anxiously – for our next trip up to the farm in early June.

 It takes several hours for us to get up to the farm so my Mum and I caught the train to Stoke-on-Trent and I stayed over the night before at the Holiday Inn (they were dog-friendly and had many of my safe foods).
-We got there without too much trouble, although I do find travel tiring, and settled into our room – which had the biggest bathroom I think I’ve ever seen.
+We got there without too much trouble, although I do find the travel tiring, and settled into our room – which had the biggest bathroom I think I’ve ever seen.
 Given how busy my week had been, having a quiet evening before our session with Autism Dogs and before meeting River wasn’t the worst thing.

 Originally, the plan had been to bring Izzy so that she and River could meet but, as we got on the train, they called and asked us not to bring her as River had a bit of a cough; she’d be seeing the vet within the next day or two and they weren’t worried but they were reluctant to have the two dogs mixing just in case it was something infectious.
 But we were already on the train with Izzy so one of the team would look after her while we met River and the two could meet on the next visit should everything go well.